03 Centripetal Force#

 Explanation#

-The ping-pong ball being completely immersed in water experiences an upward thrust \(F_{u}\) that is larger than its weight \(m\cdot g\).
-The net force (\(F_{u}-m\cdot g\) ) is directed upwards.
-The tension \(T\) in the string prevents that the ping-pong ball floats upwards (see Figure 24a).
+The ping-pong ball, being completely immersed in water, experiences an upward buoyant force \(F_u\) that is greater than its weight \(m \cdot g\).
+The net force (\(F_u - m \cdot g\)) is directed upwards.
+The tension \(T\) in the string prevents the ping-pong ball from floating upwards (see Figure 29a).

 Remarks#